badmrfrosty/OpenSMTPD-book/src/chapters/3000_logging_tracing_reporting_statistics.md

 With OpenSMTPD 6.4,
 some of the lines grew with so much information that they became overwhelming.
-It became hard to keep trying to accomodate both humans and scripts: too much information is unreadable to humans but not enough information is a waste for scripts.
+It became hard to keep trying to accommodate both humans and scripts: too much information is unreadable to humans but not enough information is a waste for scripts.
 A different approach was taken: logs are for humans and humans only, tools need to use a different mechanism targeted at them.